mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 +----------------+
 ~~~

-- IKEv2 + ESP: IKEv2 {{RFC7296}} is a handshake protocol commonly used to establish keys for
+- IKEv2 + ESP: IKEv2 {{RFC7296}} is a control protocol commonly used to establish keys for
 use in IPsec (often VPN) deployments.
 It is already a distinct protocol from its commonly paired
 record protocol, which is ESP {{RFC4303}}.
 ESP encrypts and authenticates IP datagrams, and sends
 them as datagrams over a transport mechanism such, e.g., IP or UDP.